-If you have access to the internet, visiting our website is a great way to stay current with your NYSHIP benefits in retirement and with changes as they occur.
+Visiting our website is a great way to stay current with your NYSHIP benefits in retirement and with changes as they occur.

 Check out NYSHIP Online, the New York State Department of Civil Service Employee Benefits Division website, at www.cs.ny.gov/employee-benefits.
 On the NYSHIP Online homepage, select Planning to Retire? for a convenient list of links to important resources similar to what is in this booklet, including: